Coronavirus spreads through Texas nursing homes. The State doesn't want you to know where

 KVUE asked for a comment from the nursing home several times but never got a response.

-Meanwhile, new data from the Health and Human Services Commission (HHSC) show that worker has reason to be concerned.
+Meanwhile, new data from the Health and Human Services Commission (HHSC) shows that worker has reason to be concerned.

 HHSC reports as of Monday, April 13, 198 nursing homes have at least one confirmed case of COVID-19.
 That's 16% of all licensed nursing facilities in Texas.
 And there have been 70 coronavirus-related deaths.